 ></iframe>

-If you need to call out something important in a page and differentiate it from the surrounding text, you can use the inset text component.
+If you need to call out something important in a page and differentiate it from the surrounding text, you can use the inset or expander components.
 Specify the component in the frontmatter and then include it anywhere in the page.
 We use the purple colour for non-UK content and the purple-white colour for non-UK content on a grey background.

 ---